Pillar 3 & Remuneration Code Disclosures

-The BIPRU Remuneration Code requires certain disclosures to be made about the remuneration of BIPRU Remuneration Code Staff’ broken down by business area, senior management and other Code Staff, “risk takers” - i.e. staff whose professional activities have a material impact on a firm’s risk profile”.
+The BIPRU Remuneration Code requires certain disclosures to be made about the remuneration of BIPRU Remuneration Code Staff’ broken down by business area, senior management and other Code Staff, risk takers” – ie. Staff whose professional activities have a material impact on a firm’s risk profile”.
 The firm’s core business is the provision of financial advice and discretionary investment management services.
-The firm has three Directors but no risk takers.
+The firm has four Directors but no risk takers.

-Directors’ remuneration is agreed formally at board meetings.
-The link between performance and pay is inevitable in a small/medium sized firm but the firm’s risk adverse strategy and robust risk management systems mitigate any risks.
+The link between performance and pay is inevitable in a small/medium sized firm but the firm’s risk averse strategy and robust risk management systems mitigate any risk.